simssj/routeros-scripts/doc/cloud-backup.md

 Configuration
 -------------

-The configuration goes to `global-config-overlay`, these are the parameters:
+The configuration goes to `global-config-overlay`, this is the only parameter:

 * `BackupPassword`: password to encrypt the backup with
-* `BackupRandomDelay`: delay up to amount of seconds when run from scheduler

-Also notification settings are required for e-mail, matrix and/or telegram.
+Also notification settings are required for e-mail and telegram.

 Usage and invocation
 --------------------